natl/molecular-docs/docs/examples/plasmid.markdown

 ```

 ## Particle source
-A proton plane square surce of protons is used, shooting a parallel beam.
+A proton plane square source of protons is used, shooting a parallel beam.

 ```
 /gps/pos/type Plane